Scatter plot

 Scatterplots use a collection of points placed using Cartesian coordinates to display values from two variables.
 By displaying a variable in each axis, you can detect if a relationship or correlation between the two variables exists.

-Note that scatterplots can suffer from overplotting for larger datasets where points may be plotted on top of one another.
+Note that scatterplots can suffer from overplotting for larger data tables where points may be plotted on top of one another.
 Scatterplots are ideal when you have paired numerical data and you want to see if one variable impacts the other.
 However, do remember that correlation is not causation and another unnoticed variable may be influencing results.

 Output